logicalclocks/rondb-helm/README.md

 ## Chart host

-This Helmchart is hosted on [GH Pages](https://logicalclocks.github.io/rondb-helm/).
+This Helmchart is hosted on [GitHub Pages](https://logicalclocks.github.io/rondb-helm/).
+See the `gh_pages` branch of this repository for the source code.

 ## Capabilities